Author. Lifestyle Writer. Publicist. Dream Chasing Mom. HERO WITH GIRL POWER.

 Princess Genevieve: The Hero with Girl Power was partially fueled by my anxiety to ensure that my kids always remember important life lessons if heaven forbid anything stops me from being able to teach them myself.
 Hey, I’m an anxiety warrior / not worrier but it’s always an evolution in progress!
 But Princess Genevieve was also fueled by my passion to empower girls to chase their dreams, live life to its fullest, and focus on what’s really important- like helping animals, making friends with all different types of people, and unplugging from technology.
 Like I write in the book, “Life is a fairytale starring you!
 And girl, you have the power to write your own story and be the hero of it, too!”

-I expanded my girl power community!
+I expanded my girl power community (to everyone!)

 I have a message for girls of all ages and life stages.